samuelcolvin/dirty-equals/docs/index.md

 * `PartialDict` let's you compare a subset of a dictionary
 * `IsStrictDict` let's you confirm order in a dictionary
 * `IsList` and `IsTuple` lets you compare partial lists and tuples, with or without order constraints
+* nesting any of these types inside any others
 * `IsInstance` lets you simply confirm the type of an object
 * You can even use boolean operators `|` and `&` to combine multiple conditions
 * and much more...